Tina Fedeski & Margaret Tobolowska, musicians-teachers-philanthropists-virtuoso human beings

 There is much to say about Abreu’s initiative.
 In fact, it deserves an entire symphony written about it.
 But for now, I’ll direct you to el-sistema-film.com for more information on the revolutionary program, and ask you to focus your attention instead on a remarkable duet: Tina and Margaret, two gifted and inspiring women who have changed the tune of Ottawa’s community through OrKidstra—Tina as Executive Director, Margaret as Artistic Director.

 The pair was first recommended to me by Kickass Canadian Emily Wilson, who studied the flute under Tina.
 Several months later, Louise Smith told me I absolutely had to profile the women.
 Louise is a passionate cellist with the Ottawa Chamber Orchestra (OCO) and the Ottawa Symphony Orchestra (OSO), whose home is regularly filled with live music (and laughter—often the result of dry British humour), and who passed on her artistic talents and generous spirit to her three sons.
-(Henry, her eldest and a Kickass Canadian, is one of my dearest friends and the reason I have the pleasure of knowing the Smith family.)
+(Henry, her eldest and a Kickass Canadian, is a longtime friend and the reason I have the pleasure of knowing the Smith family.)

 Louise is also one of OrKidstra’s cello teachers.
 Tina and Margaret brought her on board because, as Tina explains, “We were so impressed with her as a person.
 We have this saying that 80% of what a teacher imparts is who they are, rather than the actual pedagogy.
 That’s very much in line with the El Sistema philosophy; it’s important to choose teachers who are good people, who care, who have the right approach.
 We really felt that Louise was that type of person, as well as a fine player, and therefore an excellent fit for OrKidstra.”